Goodka7/MultiCloud-AI/README.md

    - **BigQuery Setup**: Setting up Google Cloud BigQuery for data analytics and integrating it with AWS Lambda to transfer data.
    - **Azure Language Setup**: Configuring sentiment analysis on customer support tickets using Azure’s Language API.

-Each stage contributes to building a robust, automated system that supports product recommendations, customer inquiries, and backend infrastructure management.
+Each stage contributes to building a robust, automated system that supports product recommendations, customer inquiries, and back-end infrastructure management.
 The goal is to provide a scalable and efficient environment for CloudMart’s operations, with integrated AI for enhanced user experience and sentiment analysis.

 ---
 ## Technologies and Tools Leveraged